7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Iconic Strasbourg rooftops seen from Cathedral Platform in Strasbourg, France

-Before leaving the vicinity of the cathedral, we recommend taking in the nearby sights.
-We are highlighting a few of the must-see Strasbourg sights near the church.
+Before leaving the vicinity, we recommend taking in the nearby sights.
+We are highlighting a few of the must-see Strasbourg sights near the Cathedral.

 Maison Kammerzell